Ginger Snaps Baking Affairs

 Red Velvet Cake

-• In a medium-sized mixing bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and salt.
-Set aside.
+• Add the flour, cocoa powder, baking powder, baking soda, and salt and whisk just until everything is combined.

 Cream Cheese Frosting

-• In the bowl of an electric stand mixer using the paddle attachent, cream together the cream cheese and butter on high speed until light and creamy (2-3 minutes).
+• In the bowl of an electric stand mixer using the paddle attachment, cream together the cream cheese and butter on high speed until light and creamy (2-3 minutes).
 Add the powdered sugar and vanilla extract and mix on low speed until combined (30 seconds).

 • Increase the speed to high and beat for an additional 1-2 minutes until smooth and creamy.